• Profile

 Because these issues can feed into each other, it is important for doctors and dietitians to work together to treat patients’ mental and dietary health and to not assume that working on one will automatically fix the other.

-When working with a client who is battling a combination of dietary and mental health challenges, Jones says that she helps the person “focus on balanced, nutrient-rich diets that promote mental and physical health, while also guiding them to recognize the emotional triggers behind their food choices.”
+When working with a client who is battling a combination of dietary and mental health challenges, Jones says that she helps the person “focus on balanced, nutrient-rich diets that promote mental and physical health, while also guiding them to recognise the emotional triggers behind their food choices.”

 What this means for you